 Expert witnesses in a dog bite claim may include veterinarians, canine training and behavior experts, aggressive dog rehabilitation experts, forensic pathologists, and medical doctors like general surgeons, plastic surgeons, and neurologists.
 Which types of expert witnesses your claim requires depends on the unique facts of the attack and the harm it has caused you.

 The percentage of dog bite victims who get compensated is shockingly small.
 Only 17,802 dog bite claims were paid across the United States in 2019, the Insurance Information Institute reported.

 To put it simply, you need an attorney to get the dog bite compensation you deserve.
 And with no-win, no-fee legal representation, there’s no risk to hiring a lawyer for dog bites.

 Dog bites disproportionately affect children.
 But that doesn’t mean adults don’t suffer severe dog bite injuries.

 Although upwards of 50 percent of dog bite victims are children, that still leaves a lot of adult dog bite victims.
 Senior citizens, for example, are particularly prone to dog bite injuries.
 And around 12 percent of adult dog bite victims—still in the range of tens or hundreds of thousands of adults each year—require medical attention for their severe injuries from a dog attack.

-If you want to recover from the negligent owner for the dog bite that injured you, then you need an attorney, regardless of your age at the time of the bite.
+If you want to recover from the negligent owner for the dog bite that injured you, then you need an attorney near you, regardless of your age at the time of the bite.
 Our law offices represent both children and adults who were bitten by dogs all across New Jersey.
 We have more than 25 years of experience handling dog bite claims involving both minors and adults, so we understand the nuances involved in handling each type of case.